pgsql-io/multicorn2/README.md

 This can be slow to run when it is first executed (15-30 minutes) due to the need to rebuild PostgreSQL with specific versions of Python, to support the plpython extension which is used in some tests.
 Subsequent runs will be faster (under 5 minutes) as the build artifacts are cached.

-To run a faster test suite against a specific version of Python and PostgreSQL, run:
+To run a subset of the test suite against a specific version of PostgreSQL and Python, customize the version numbers and run a build such as:

 ```bash
 nix build .#testSuites.test_pg18_py312
 ```

-### Adding new Python or PostgreSQL versions to the test suite
+#### Adding new Python or PostgreSQL versions to the test suite

 1. Perform a `nix flake update` in order to provide access to the latest packages available from the Nix package manager.